firaghost/YegnaBingoBot/BOT_COMMANDS.md

 ## 📝 **Bot Responses**

 ### **Welcome Message** (`/start`)

+**For New Users:**
 ```
 🎰 Welcome to Bingo Royale!

 Hello [username]! 👋

+You've been registered successfully!
+🎁 Starting bonus: 5 ETB

 Get ready for exciting bingo games with real prizes!